What you need to know about the changes coming to this short-term interest rate benchmark.

 There are at least two important differences between the two benchmarks.

-First, because LIBOR is an unsecured interbank lending rate, it is often at least 20 basis points, or .20%, higher than SOFR, which is considered "risk free."
+First, because LIBOR is an unsecured interbank lending rate, it is often somewhat higher than SOFR, which is considered "risk free."
 The spread between the two rates often expands when credit markets are under pressure.

 Is the SOFR benchmark being adopted by other countries around the world?